ucatie/CarND-Capstone/README.md

 1. **/traffic_waypoint:** To publish the index of the closest waypoint to the red traffic light's stop line.
 2. **/traffic_light:** To publish upcoming traffic light information (TrafficLight)
 3. **/traffic_light_image:** To publish cropped images of traffic lights for testing.
-This topic is just for testing purposes in case someone wants to view the images with a tools like rviz.
+This topic is just for testing purposes in case someone wants to view the images with tools like rviz.

 Parameters are used to define and create ground truth and/or training data.
 Please check the launch file.